haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

     So this settings will make sure that it will work even though it will degrade the features gracefully.
 My .vimrc has been updated with these changes so you will get it from github.

-Here is the list of plugins that I have been configured on my Vim.
-It includes good color theme also.
-All of this Vim setup are there on my Github project.
-Towards the end I described how to make use of my Github project to get all of this features on your Vim.
-Before that first understand the functionalities and use case of different plugins and then we can go to the installation step.

 ------------